musicbutton

 Despite of the great number of published investigations that found an anomalous heat production, concluded the

 United States Department of Energy that in 1989 formed a research panel to investigate the case, that no sufficient proof had been delivered for the reality of this cold fusion process and that for that reason no research funds needed to be provided for further development.
 Also a second panel in 2004 arrived at a likewise conclusion, be it that the argument against had been watered down.
 The report of 2004 in fact constituted a turning point because from its conclusions the more reputed scientists and more important commercial magazines (Time, Scientific American) now dared to pay some more attention to the subject.
-But nevertheless is one in 2007 in the U.S.A. investing many billions of research grants for new energy technologies rather in the much more doubtful hot fusion process which thus never delivered more energy - and thus certainly also not more money - than was put in.
-In the U.S.A. remains cold fusion a taboo, while one in Asia e.g. is more inclined to reward patents in this field.
-Also with science can in formal politics a narrow-minded village mentality be prominent that, based on ulterior motives and with surpassing reason, rejects everything which the establishment of the confided ego of exercising authority, the usual teachings and the associated wages earned that way would endanger.
+But nevertheless one also in 2007 in the U.S.A. was investing many billions of research grants for new energy technologies rather in the far more doubtful hot fusion process, which thus never delivered more energy - and thus certainly also not more money - than was put in.
+In the U.S.A. cold fusion remained a taboo, while one in Asia e.g. is more inclined to reward patents in this field.
+Also with science in formal politics a narrow-minded village mentality can be prominent that, based on ulterior motives and with surpassing reason, rejects everything which the establishment of the confided ego of exercising authority, the usual teachings and the associated wages earned that way, would endanger.

 Energy Technologies in Israel, D2Fusion in California, JET Thermal Products in Massachuchets, Mitsubishi motors and The Mastrrr Company in Texas are the corporations that 2007 are engaged in harnessing the process of cold fusion for the sake of different purposes like the purification of water, mechanical propulsion, and the supply of energy.
 What thereto for the acceptance of the greater public still is needed is the entire account of the paradigm associated with the cultural change involved.
-In this pamphlet will the complete of the paradigmatic question with everything belonging thereto be discussed at length.
-In this study will, based on the latest experimental and theoretical findings in this field of free energy as also on the rest of the testimonies of witnesses associated with the question of energy, be attempted to contribute to the further development of this new paradigm for the 21st century now emerging in postmodern times.
-We are on the way of a renewed scientific thought model with which we may speak of a new World Order.
-It then is about, so it now appears, an order which is not just based on the, with of without military means, preaching of 'democracy' with blotting out of state borders in a mondial clime in which a form of free enterprise is allowed to rule that isn't directly of service to the social and biological climate of the planet either.
+In this pamphlet the complete of the paradigmatic question with everything belonging thereto will be discussed at length.
+In this study, based on the latest experimental and theoretical findings in this field of free energy as also on the rest of the testimonies of witnesses associated with the question of energy, will be attempted to contribute to the further development of this new paradigm for the 21st century, now emerging in postmodern times.
+We are on the way of a renewed scientific thought model, with which we may speak of a new World Order.
+It then is about, so it now appears, an order which is not just based on the, with of without military means, preaching of 'democracy' with blotting out state borders in a mondial clime in which a form of free enterprise is allowed to rule that isn't directly of service to the social and biological climate of the planet either.
 The cards are shuffled differently thus.
 A better ecological policy is necessary, we after all have to survive ourselves too with each his individual freedom of defending his material interests.

-It is all about a broader and more responsible concept of world order, a concept which also reaches beyond the three pillars of internet communication, hydrogen storage and the two-way distribution of energy which as being the essence of a third industrial revolution lately 2007 was suggested by the american economist
+It is all about a broader and more responsible concept of world order, a concept which also reaches beyond the three pillars of internet communication, hydrogen storage and the two-way distribution of energy which, as being the essence of a third industrial revolution, lately 2007 was suggested by the american economist

 back to science-main